databunks/Mukhfi/README.md

 # Mukhfi
-An encrypted and anonymized messaging app designed for linux desktops
+A messaging application written in C++ designed for linux desktops

 # Dependencies:
 Crypto++ <br />